Background pattern

 • To prevent blood clotting (phenindione).

-Use of Haloperidol Esteve with alcohol
+Using Haloperidol Esteve with alcohol

 Pregnancy, breastfeeding, and fertility

-• Tremors, stiffness, or muscle weakness.
+• Tremors, stiffness, or weakness in the muscles.

 • Drowsiness or agitation.

-• Respiratory problems or difficulty feeding.
+• Breathing problems or difficulty feeding.

-Driving and operating machinery
+Driving and using machines

-3. How to Take Haloperidol Esteve
+3. How to take Haloperidol Esteve

-Follow exactly the administration instructions of this medication indicated by your doctor or pharmacist.
-In case of doubt, consult your doctor or pharmacist again.
+Follow exactly the instructions for administration of this medicine given by your doctor or pharmacist.
+If you are not sure, consult your doctor or pharmacist again.

-How much should you take
+How much to take

 The dose of Haloperidol Esteve will depend on: